xiwenc/kubernetes/cluster/juju/layers/kubernetes-e2e/README.md

 ## Usage

-To deploy the e e2e suite, its best to deploy the [kubernetes-core bundle](https://github.com/juju-solutions/bundle-kubernetes-core) and then relate the `kubernetes-e2e` charm.
+To deploy the end-to-end test suite, it is best to deploy the [kubernetes-core bundle](https://github.com/juju-solutions/bundle-kubernetes-core) and then relate the `kubernetes-e2e` charm.